SharmilaAnanthasayanam/GitHub-User-Analytics-and-Recommendation-System/README.md

 # GitHub-User-Analytics-and-Recommendation-System
-An analytics dashboard to understand the technical strengths and weaknesses of a profile.
-Additionally, a recommendation system  to suggest 10 users/repositories with similar technological interests.
+Analytics dashboard to understand the technical strengths and weaknesses of a profile.
+Additionally, a recommendation system  that suggests 10 users with similar technological interests.